OleVik/grav-theme-scholar/README.md

   - [ ] Taxonomy
     - [ ] **Versions alá Translations-plugin (/lang/version/slug)**
       - [ ] Also render (optional, when present)
+        - As Read The Docs: Latest (develop-branch or default branch), Stable (master-branch or latest tag), version-specific (tag) - https://docs.readthedocs.io/en/stable/versions.html
+        - URL/lang/version/route - version can be keyword (`latest`/`default`, `stable`/none defined, tag with/without `v`-prefix)
+        - Read the Docs supports two workflows for versioning: based on tags or branches. **If you have at least one tag, tags will take preference over branches when selecting the stable version.**
   - [x] Make optional
 - [x] Book root template
   - [ ] Paged.js, somewhat too niche for general applicability